Used Open Source Libraries

 token, err := auth.Sign("user_model", user.IDString(), []string{c.RemoteIP()})

-is the Issuer of the JWT.
-If logging in from theadmin_user
+"user_model"is the Issuer of the JWT.
+If logging in from theadmin_usertable, you can use"admin_model".

 Verify Token